awslabs/amazon-s3-find-and-forget/docs/TROUBLESHOOTING.md

   concurrent Athena queries for your AWS account or the Athena workgroup the solution is configured to use.
 For more information see [Performance Configuration] in the [User Guide].
-- Your data is compatible within the [solution limits]
+- Your data is compatible within the [solution limits].

 If you made any changes whilst verifying the prior points, you should attempt to run a new deletion job.